 Inspiring On & Off the Grill

-While on this grilling journey, she has had numerous interactions with other women inspired by Reome’s confidence behind the grill.
+While on this grilling journey, Melissa has had numerous interactions with other women inspired by her confidence behind the grill.
 She hopes to convince more women that the grill isn’t an intimidating instrument, just a fun cooking gadget that can really amp up their cuisine game!
-Reome rounded out the discussion to brood over how gender is not a caveat behind the grill, just knowledge.
+Melissa rounded out the discussion to brood over how gender is not a caveat behind the grill, just knowledge.
 She says that “there are women that can help men learn to grill more successfully and men who can help women grill more successfully.
 Why not all learn together?”